The MacRobertson Trophy Air Race

 Instead, he acquired a Lockheed Sirius 8A which he heavily modified - later known as Lady Southern Cross.
 En-route to England, the plane developed engine cowling cracks before it left Australia.
 That was the end of Smithy’s attempt at the race.

-On day one of the race (20th October, 1934), the Uiver led to Athens, with the Boeing 247D second.
-Grosvenor House taking the lead by the time they arrive at Allahabad.
+On the first day of the race (20th October, 1934), the Uiver led to Athens, with the Boeing 247D second.
+Grosvenor House had taken the lead by the time they arrive at Allahabad.

 On day two, Grosvenor House led to Singapore.
-The Uiver was only eight hours behind despite making more stopovers.
+The Uiver was then only eight hours behind the leader despite making more stopovers.

-Grosvenor House had an engine problem requiring shutdown over the Timor Sea.
+Grosvenor House had an engine problem (low oil pressure) requiring a shutdown over the Timor Sea.
 In Darwin the engine was inspected, with no fault found.
 Grosvenor House continued and arrived at Charleville about the time the Uiver landed at Darwin.
-Grosvenor House then set off for Melbourne with the Uiver arriving at Charleville that night before headed south.
+Grosvenor House then set off for Melbourne with the Uiver arriving at Charleville after sunset.
+After refuelling, the Uiver continued on the final leg of the race.

 Scott and Campbell Black in